-This model is obviously intended for smaller scale gardens, and it’s priced right, too, at around 125 dollars.
-It won’t need any repairs or maintenance which means less money being spent, and the addition of the safety hopper ensures there’s no accidents while working.
+This model is obviously intended for smaller-scale gardens, and it’s priced right, too, at around 125 dollars.
+It won’t need any repairs or maintenance which means less money being spent, and the addition of the safety hopper ensures there are no accidents while working.

 Are wood chips good for soil?

 Wood chips are good for your soil, but they must be used extremely carefully.
 Wood chips aren’t as ‘forgiving’ as other mulching products.
 They add plenty of nitrogen to plants which is great for growing plants, however you need to make sure you plant below the soil.
 Growing plants coming into direct contact with wood chips can be devastating.